TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/troubleshooting.md

 - Double check frequency plan settings in your end device and gateways (they must be the same LoRaWAN band)
 - Double check your network connection.
 If there is a slow connection from the server to the gateway, the join accept message may be sent too late (this can happen when a gateway uses 3G as a backhaul).
 If using the CLI, run `ttn-lw-cli gateways connection-stats <gateway-id>` to see the round trip time (RTT) for your gateway
 - Check for duplicate use of JoinNonce (or AppNonce) and/or DevNonce
+- Adjust ADR and link check settings to conditions which the device is located in

 ### No downlinks are reaching my device.
 What do I do?